awsdocs/amazon-s3-userguide/doc_source/mpu-upload-object.md

 The following example loads an object using the high\-level multipart upload Python API \(the `TransferManager` class\)\.

 ```
-"""
-Use Boto 3 managed file transfers to manage multipart uploads to and downloads
-from an Amazon S3 bucket.

-When the file to transfer is larger than the specified threshold, the transfer
-manager automatically uses multipart uploads or downloads.
-This demonstration
-shows how to use several of the available transfer manager settings and reports
-thread usage and time to transfer.
-"""

 import sys
 import threading